vivaria/edisonrul.ing/README.md

 ## BATTERY CHARGER

-*   You cannot activate "Batteryman Charger's" effect if you do not have any eligble "Batteryman" monsters remaining in your hand or Deck.
+*   You cannot activate "Batteryman Charger"'s effect if you do not have any eligble "Batteryman" monsters remaining in your hand or Deck.

 ## BATTERYMAN C